zig-gamedev/zig-gamedev/README.md

 ## Requirements

-This project uses [DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/gettingstarted-dx12agility/) which allows to always use latest DirectX 12 features regardless of Windows version installed (this works from Windows 10 November 2019).
+On Windows, project uses [DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/gettingstarted-dx12agility/) which allows to always use latest DirectX 12 features regardless of Windows version installed (this works from Windows 10 November 2019).
 In particular, following Windows versions are supported:

 * Windows 10 May 2021 (Build 19043) or newer
 * Windows 10 October 2020 (Build 19042.789+)